Tour Details

 After your visit to the NMEC, head over to a restaurant for a delicious lunch at one of the city’s many restaurants and enjoy the Egyptian food.

-No trip to Cairo is complete without a visit to the historic El Refaay Mosque.
+No trip to Cairo is complete without a visit to the historic El Refai Mosque.
 Built between 1869 and 1912, this stunning mosque was commissioned by Khoshiar Hanim, mother of Khedive Ismail, as part of her vision for a grand religious and cultural complex.
 Designed by Austrian architect Max Herz and Egyptian architect Hussein Fahmy Pasha, the mosque blends Mamluk, Ottoman, and European styles.
 Its main prayer hall, with intricate marble carvings and glittering chandeliers, showcases the era’s artistic mastery.
 The mosque also serves as a royal mausoleum, housing the tombs of Egypt’s royal family and notable figures, including the last Shah of Iran, Mohammad Reza Pahlavi.

-located in the heart of Islamic Cairo, is another must visit destination for those interested in Islamic architecture.
+Located in the heart of Islamic Cairo is another must visit destination for those interested in Islamic architecture.
 Built in the late 14th century by Mamluk Sultan Hassan, this mosque is considered one of the finest examples of early Bahri Mamluk architecture.
 Its grand scale and intricate details, such as its massive courtyard and towering minarets, make it a sight to behold.

 After a day of exploring these magnificent sites, you can retire to your hotel in Cairo for a night of relaxation.